-Your annual base salary will be \$62,750 annually, paid over twelve months in equal installments on the first and the fifteenth of the month, and is subject to appropriate tax withholdings.
+Your annual base salary will be \$125,000, paid over twelve months in equal installments on the first and the fifteenth of the month, and is subject to appropriate tax withholdings.
 This salary is inclusive of any future teaching assignments, if applicable.